gilbite/symfony-docs-ja/book/http_cache.rst

     The ``setExpires()`` method automatically converts the date to the GMT timezone as required by the specification.

-The ``Expires`` header suffers from two limitations.
-First, the clocks on the Web server and the cache (e.g. the browser) must be synchronized.
-Then, the specification states that "HTTP/1.1 servers should not send ``Expires`` dates more than one year in the future."
+Note that in HTTP versions before 1.1 the origin server wasn't required to send the ``Date`` header.
+Consequently the cache (e.g. the browser) might need to rely onto his local clock to evaluate the ``Expires`` header making the lifetime calculation vulnerable to clock skew.
+Another limitation of the ``Expires`` header is that the specification states that "HTTP/1.1 servers should not send ``Expires`` dates more than one year in the future."

 .. index::
    single: Cache; Cache-Control header